marcelglueck/BEpipeR/README.md

 ## The pipeline's main features
 - **Easy to use**: Simply parse the required aggregation information through the provided parameters files.
 No coding required.
 - **Flexibility:** Biological data comes in many different shapes.
-We tried to accomodate them all.
+We tried to accommodate them all.
 If you feel that you cannot aggregate your data with the approaches available, please get in touch with us.
 - **Easy to deploy**: You will be able to deploy this pipeline on many systems without modifications, as this pipeline adheres to best practice approaches on reproducibility and interoperability.
 - **Easy to debug and feature-expand**: Compressed code, the processing through a few major loops, and consistent variables naming facilitate debugging and future feature implementations.
 In particular in the light of current high-paced discussions about good practice in data processing (e.g. [1](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003531) and [2](https://journals.asm.org/doi/full/10.1128/msphere.00355-23)), a flexible framework that can accommodate novel insights with little effort is more than timely.